Kohl is an ancient eye cosmetic

 People believed that the ‘imperfection’ that a small dot of Kohl created on the left side of the forehead or under the right ear would ward off any malevolent spirits.

 Kohl in Modern Times

-In the UK, Victorians claimed that to wear makeup was closely associated with prostitution.
+In the UK, Victorians claimed that wearing makeup was closely associated with prostitution.
 Makeup’s acceptance came in the late 19th century.